ahsan598/devops-tools-cheatsheets/terraform/README.md

 ## ⚙️ Terraform Automation with Makefile

 Managing Terraform can involve typing the same long commands repeatedly.
-To save time and avoid mistakes, we’ve added a [Makefile](./terraform/Makefile) to this project.
+To save time and avoid mistakes, we’ve added a Makefile to this project.
+This helps automate Terraform tasks like init, plan, apply, destroy, and more — using short, consistent commands.

 ### 📄 What’s a Makefile?
 A Makefile is a file that lets you run Terraform commands like: